hernantz/blog/content/its-the-competition-stupid.md

 Every policy that any organization imposes is an experiment basically.
 If the organization affects too many people, the experiment feels a lot like puting all the eggs in the same basket.
-Governments make decisions that are difficult in nature (regulate how people's live), which is very dangerous if there is only one choice.
+Governments make decisions that are difficult in nature (regulate how people should live), which is very dangerous if there is only one choice.

 See education, stupid regulations (gender on boards), clean energy, prohibition